Royals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the underdog in eight of their past 10 games and have gone 1-7 in those contests.
+- The Royals have played as the favorite in three of their past 10 games and won one of those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 6-4-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Royals and their opponents have failed to hit the over five times.

-- The Royals have covered the runline in all of their previous 10 games (one of those matchups had a spread.

 Royals Betting Records & Stats

-- The Royals have been victorious in 36, or 31%, of the 116 contests they have been chosen as underdogs in this season.
+- The Royals have been favored on the moneyline 14 total times this season.
+They've finished 3-11 in those games.

-- Kansas City has entered 112 games this season as the underdog by -105 or more and is 35-77 in those contests.
+- Kansas City has played as moneyline favorites of -155 or shorter in just one game this season, which it lost.

-- The Royals have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Royals have an implied win probability of 60.8%.

-- Kansas City and its opponents have gone over the total this season in 65 of its 132 opportunities.
+- Kansas City has played in 133 games with a set over/under, and have combined with its opponents to go over the total 65 times (65-66-2).

-- In 18 games with a line this season, the Royals have a mark of 10-8-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!